jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/extra-icons/Extra-Icons-User-Icons.md

 ![](../../images/extra-icons/register-user-icon-from-context-settings.png){ width="720" }

-> In **Rider** IDE, the icon registration action is currently not available from <ui-path>right-click</ui-path>.
-Instead, it's only available from the **Edit** and **Tools** main menu actions.
-This is due to the fact that Rider doesn't provide the regular Project view, but Solution and File System views instead, which work differently, are not documented, and are closed-source.
-{style="warning" title="Rider support"}

 ## Search for Existing JetBrains Icons

 Visit [IntelliJ Platform Icons](https://intellij-icons.jetbrains.design/) and find most of the icons used by JetBrains IDEs.
 Click an icon, then download it as a zip file.
 This file will contain the icon as a PNG or SVG file, with an optional second file for dark themes (its name ends with `_dark.svg`).